Venom: The Last Dance: Plot

-Arriving in Las Vegas, Eddie and Venom run into Mrs. Chen at a casino and Venom shares a dance with her before being ambushed by the Xenophage again.
-Strickland's team arrives, separates Venom from Eddie and takes them to Area 51 where Eddie reunites with Mulligan.
-Sadie frees Venom, who re-bonds with Eddie after Strickland shoots him.
-This attracts the Xenophage to the base, which kills and devours Mulligan in the battle.
-Venom has the other confined symbiotes released, which bond with Sadie and other hosts to fight off the Xenophage, who has signaled to Knull that the Codex has been found.
-Knull sends more Xenophages through portals to Earth, overwhelming the symbiotes.
-Realizing he must sacrifice himself to destroy the Codex and save the universe, Venom merges with the Xenophages, leads them into acid tanks, and bids Eddie farewell before ejecting him as a mortally wounded Strickland sets off his grenades to destroy them.
-Teddy bonds with a symbiote to save Sadie from the explosion while Eddie falls unconscious as the base burns.
+In Las Vegas, after a reunion with Mrs. Chen, Eddie and Venom are ambushed by both the Xenophage and Strickland's team.
+The pair are separated and taken to Area 51.
+Sadie, sympathetic to the symbiotes, frees Venom, who re-bonds with Eddie after Strickland shoots him.
+This attracts the Xenophage, which devours Mulligan in the battle.
+Venom has the other confined symbiotes released, which bond with Sadie and the other scientists to fight off the Xenophage.
+Knull is signalled that the Codex has been found and sends more Xenophages to Earth, overwhelming the symbiotes.
+Realizing he must sacrifice himself to destroy the Codex and save the universe, Venom merges with the Xenophages, leads them to the acid tanks, and bids Eddie farewell.
+A mortally wounded Strickland has a change of heart about the symbiotes and sets off his grenades to destroy the Xenophages.
+Teddy bonds with a symbiote to save Sadie from the resulting explosion.

-Eddie later wakes up in a hospital, where a military official informs him that his actions with Venom at Area 51 have earned him an expungement, under the condition of keeping the events that transpired a secret.
-Arriving in New York City, Eddie gazes at the Statue of Liberty while remembering Venom.
+Eddie wakes up in a hospital, where a military official informs him that his brave actions at Area 51 have earned him an expungement, under the condition of keeping the events a secret.
+Eddie travels to New York City and visits the Statue of Liberty to honor Venom, who had desired to see the statue.
 In a mid-credits scene, Knull declares that the universe is no longer safe from him now that Venom has fallen.
-In a post-credits scene, the bartender—who was taken into custody by Strickland shortly after Eddie left for New York—escapes the burned remains of Area 51.
-Nearby, a black cockroach crawls out of the rubble next to a broken vial that previously contained a sample of the Venom symbiote.
+In a post-credits scene, the Mexican bartender—who was taken into custody by Strickland after Eddie left—escapes the burned remains of Area 51.
+Nearby, a black cockroach crawls out next to a broken vial that previously contained a sample of the Venom symbiote.